Health insurance in the United States: Death

 Since people who lack health insurance are unable to obtain timely medical care, they have a 40% higher risk of death in any given year than those with health insurance, according to a study published in the American Journal of Public Health.
 The study estimated that in 2005 in the United States, there were 45,000 deaths associated with lack of health insurance.
 A 2008 systematic review found consistent evidence that health insurance increased utilization of services and improved health.
 A study at Johns Hopkins Hospital found that heart transplant complications occurred most often amongst the uninsured, and that patients who had private health plans fared better than those covered by Medicaid or Medicare.

 Reform

 The Affordable Care Act of 2010 was designed primarily to extend health coverage to those without it by expanding Medicaid, creating financial incentives for employers to offer coverage, and requiring those without employer or public coverage to purchase insurance in newly created health insurance exchanges.
-This requirement for almost all individuals to maintain health insurance is often referred to as the "individual mandate."
-The CBO has estimated that roughly 33 million who would have otherwise been uninsured will receive coverage because of the act by 2022.
+This requirement for almost all individuals to maintain health insurance is often referred to as the individual mandate.
+The Congressional Budget Office (CBO) has estimated that roughly 33 million who would have otherwise been uninsured will receive coverage because of the act by 2022.